 - Modular arithmetic has proved problematic for software verifiers and, hence, Whiley uses unbounded arithmetic.
 That is, a variable declared as

 intis not limited to a specific range of values as determined, for example, by 32-bit twos-complement representation.
 Thus, in theory at least, an

 intcan take on any possible integer value (although there remain some limitations imposed by the amount of available RAM).
-Real numbers are likewise represented in Whiley using unbounded rationals which give significantly better precision than, for example, IEEE 754 (the most widely used floating point representation).

 - Object aliasing has been a difficult issue for program analysis and verification, and a significant amount of research exists on the problem of pointer analysis.
 Whilst solutions to this problem have proven invaluable for reasoning about traditional languages, such as Java, they suffer from an inherent lack of modularity.
 Whiley works around this issue by significantly limiting the situations where aliasing can arise; in particular, whilst aliasing can arise within a method, it can never arise within a function.
 Methods (aka messages) are used to change the state of an object, whilst functions simply compute information.
 In the Whiley model, the number of objects within a running system is significantly fewer than in a language like Java (where almost everything is an object).

 - Many existing languages, including JML, permit pre- and post-conditions which are non-computable.
 The most common situation where this arises is in conjunction with quantifiers.
 For example, one might have a condition such as this: